vitobotta/velero-openebs-backup/README.md

 - The backup script excludes a couple of `cert-manager` related resources that otherwise will cause restores to fail when certificates are involved.
 This doesn't affect the restore of certificates etc which will work just fine after restoring;

-- The restore script sets the target ip of the volumes after restoring, as described in the link above.
+- The restore script sets the target ip of the volumes after restoring, as described in the link above;

+- The restore script, before restoring, cleans up any zfs volumes not deleted automatically when deleting pvcs; this is a known issue which will be fixed in the next OpenEBS release.

 ## Usage